suranjanaios/News_App/README.md

 # news_app
-  Updated 3 minutes ago Showing dynamic news with image, title, description.
+  This app shows dynamic news with image, title, description.
 Added image caching.
 In detail screen you can see each image in detail.
 This app contains unit testing default XCTest.

  # Open source libraries used in this project
  pod 'SDWebImage'